 - Email: firstname.lastname@example.org

-We are happy to consider the Bachelor degree with minimum of 2:2 classification.
-Some postgraduate courses require a subject specific undergraduate degree to qualify for entry for example, Law, Computing, Social Sciences, Engineering, etc. Please check the relevant course page for this information.
+We are happy to consider a Bachelor degree with a minimum of 2:2 classification.
+Some postgraduate courses require a subject specific undergraduate degree to qualify for entry, for example, Law, Computing, Social Sciences, Engineering, etc. Please check the relevant course page for this information.

 Art and Design